YQQS/formfoss/doc/design/README.md

   + order: the formItem order front page should display
       - type: number

+  + options: the select options in a array list only for controlType 'dropdown'

+  + multiple: allow multi select for controlType 'dropdown'

   + validator: valid of the input data
       - required: the questioin of the formItem should  not be empty

-      - type = 'slider' has another extra options:
+      - controlType = 'slider' has another extra options:
          + min: min value
          + max: max value

-      - type = 'textbox' has another extra options
+      - controlType = 'textbox' has another extra options
          + minLength: min length of the input string
          + maxLength: max length of the input string
          + type: input string type validator, current only type = 'email' is supported
          + pattern: input string must match the pattern

+     - controlType = 'dropdown' && multiple = true:
+         + minSelect: min number of selected options for multi select question
+         + maxSelect: max number of selected options for multi select question, no more than total question number

       - any other options don't match will be ignored